albanhasa/php-docker-compose/README.md

 ### Codeception

-Codeception [https://codeception.com/](https://codeception.com/) is installed by default and can be run inside the server container with `codeception`.
+Codeception [https://codeception.com/](https://codeception.com/) is installed by default and can be run inside the dev-server container with `codeception`.

 ### Other code testing tools

-Other tools included in the container are phing, phpcpd, phploc, phpmd and php_codesniffer.
+Other tools included in the dev-server container include phing, phpcpd, phploc, phpmd and php_codesniffer.

 ## XDebug